Camera alerts are notifications you receive on your phone or tablet when your Google Nest camera or doorbell detects important activity.

 - The notification options you get depend on the type of camera you have and whether you’re subscribed to Nest Aware.

-- You can choose to receive notifications for everything your camera detects, or choose only certain types of activity.
-You can get a push notification on your phone or tablet, get an email, or both.
+- You can choose to receive notifications for everything your camera detects, or choose notifications for only certain types of activity.

 - You need to set up alerts for each camera separately in your home.

-- If you’ve invited others to share access to your Nest home with Family Accounts, each person can set their own camera alert preferences in the Nest app.
+- If others can control devices in your home, each person can set their own camera alert preferences in the app.

 - If you’ve turned on critical alerts, you may receive some push notifications even when your phone is set to Do Not Disturb.